jessebrumley/atlas-web-development/css_advanced/README.md

 # CSS, Advanced
+The purpose of this project is to learn how to apply CSS to web-design by cloning an existing website.

+# Learning Objectives
 * What is CSS
 * How to add style to an element
 * What is a class